 After four long years of war and suffering, peace has finally come to the United States in 1865.
 Lieutenant James Bethune McNeil is coming home to West Meredith in Delaware County, New York.
-Throughout the war he served his country and his state as a volunteer in a New York infantry regiment.
+Throughout the war he served his country as a volunteer in a New York infantry regiment.
 He saw some of the worst fighting of the war; The Seven Days and Malvern Hill, Second Bull Run, Fredericksburg, Chancellorsville, Gettysburg, The Wilderness, and Petersburg.
 He is haunted by the sights, sounds and memories he witnessed in the war.

 Book Signing -